twonth/winning-at-windows/README.md

 * [namazso/SecureUxTheme: A secure boot compatible in-memory UxTheme patcher (github.com)](https://github.com/namazso/SecureUxTheme): allows one to apply custom themes without modifying system files, and without rebooting (!)

 * [Rainmeter](https://www.rainmeter.net/): tool for displaying desktop widgets.
 An endless number of Rainmeter skins are on deviantArt (but beware that many, especially ones that are older, do not play nice with modern high DPI displays).
+If you use a tablet or frequently change screen resolutions for any other reason, grab [RainRez](https://forum.rainmeter.net/viewtopic.php?f=18&t=10471&hilit=rainrez) as well.

 * [Droptop](https://github.com/Droptop-Four/Basic-Version/releases/tag/Current-Stable): Rainmeter skin providing a highly customizable menu bar at the top of the screen (think MacOS).